Mental and Physical Wellbeing

 Sex and relationship education (RSE) is an important part of PSHE.
 It is a statutory part of the curriculum and is taught to varying degrees throughout the school.
 The purpose of RSE in primary school is to gradually and appropriately prepare children for adult life and positive relationships and to lay the foundations for factual knowledge, which feeds into the work they do later in their school careers.
 It supports them through their physical, emotional and moral development and helps them to understand themselves, respect others and sustain healthy relationships of all kinds.

 We realise what a year it has been for our children and understand the impact on the children’s mental health and well being.
 We recognised the importance of children reforming those relationships, building back their confidence, communication and team building skills.
 As part of this we held drop down days with a variety of activities to build on this.
+We invited Jamie Knight, currently one of the world’s top and most in demand Professional Football Freestylers into school.
+He did a skills workshop for the whole school and taught the children new skills, this produced a really positive buzz around the school.

 St Mary’s is a member of the P.S.H.E Association.